Bhanuteja-024/BusinessWebsite/README.md

-# Plattruck 🍽️ - A Food Truck Business Website
+# Mana Truck Wala 🍽️ - A Food Truck Business Website

-Welcome to **Plattruck**, a vibrant and modern website built to showcase the offerings and vibe of a food truck business.
+Welcome to **Mana Truck Wala**, a vibrant and modern website built to showcase the offerings and vibe of a food truck business.
 This project combines sleek UI design, smooth scrolling, and clean layout transitions to deliver a delightful user experience.

 ---